Last Updated on

-Saatva was founded in 2011., with its flagship model that is an innerspring mattress.
+Saatva was founded in 2011, with its flagship innerspring model the Saatva mattress.
 It is available for purchase in two thickness and three firmness options.
 The model has Bonnell coils in the support core, polyfoam and memory foam in the comfort layers, and a transition layer made of pocketed coils.
 Leesa launched a bit later, in 2014.
-Its flagship is a Medium bed that has comfort layers made of polyfoam and memory foam and a base layer made of high-density polyfoam.
+Its flagship the Leesa mattress is a Medium bed that has comfort layers made of polyfoam and memory foam and a base layer made of high-density polyfoam.
 Today, both brands sell other models.
-Leesa also sells Sapira, a memory foam hybrid.
+Leesa also sells Leesa Hybrid Mattress (formerly the Sapira mattress), a memory foam hybrid.
 Saatva sells two different models – Zenhaven and Loom & Leaf.
 However, in this article, we will focus on the flagship models of both brands.

 In this guide, we will examine the unique qualities and disadvantages of both mattresses.
 Looking at the overall qualities, the Leesa models are suitable for all weight groups and people who sleep hot during the night.
 Saatva models are also suitable for all weight groups and hot sleepers.
 The difference between these two is that Leesa is an excellent choice for individuals who like medium mattresses with moderate conforming, while Saatva is better for those who like thicker, higher-profile beds.

 The Saatva mattress is an innerspring mattress that is available in three firmness options and two thickness profiles.
 You can choose from 4, 6, or 7.5 firmness level, and 11 1/2″ or 14 1/2″ thickness.
 It has a moderate and affordable price- $1099 for a Queen size.
 The bed weighs 120 lbs, and it is excellent for back pain and sex.
 The bed also comes with a 180-month warranty and a 120-day sleep trial.